BuddhaNag12/InScan/README.md

-## Welcome to InScan
+## InScanner - Document scan and convert to pdf

-With this app you can scan document and convert it to pdf
+Inscanner is a Scanning tool which provides Scanning of Handwritten text as well as bookish text directly and with it you can capture documents and convert them directly into pdf

 ## Work in progress
 This apps is under development.
 Expected alpha version soon.
 > Features